-IJF Statutes Annexe 1: IJF DISCIPLINARY CODE
+IJF STATUTES: ANNEXE 1: IJF DISCIPLINARY CODE

-The present Code established in conformity with the provisions of Articles 30, 31 and 32 of the IJF Statutes, was adopted on 21 August 2013 by the IJF Executive Committee and the IJF Congress on 23 August 2013.
+The present Code established in conformity with the provisions of Articles 30 and 31 of the IJF Statutes, was adopted on 21/08/2019 by the IJF Executive Committee (EC) and was ratified by the IJF Congress the 22/08/2019.

 The IJF disciplinary bodies have the authority to investigate any fact or incident contrary to the judo moral code, to the principle of mutuality, to the IJF Statutes and regulations or that is likely to be the subject of penal action in the country of origin of the accused person and attributable to IJF individuals or legal entities, of its members and members affiliated to them.

-Anything contrary to the moral, ethical, deontological or sporting spirit of judo, affecting its image and reputation and the failure to comply with the rules defined by the Association of Summer Olympic International Federations (ASOIF) and the International Organising Committee (IOC) in terms of sports betting are subject to sanction by the IJF disciplinary bodies.
+Anything contrary to the moral, ethical, deontological or sporting spirit of judo, affecting its image and reputation and the failure to comply with the rules defined by the Association of Summer Olympic International Federations (ASOIF) and the International Organizing Committee (IOC) in terms of sports betting are subject to sanction by the IJF disciplinary bodies.